LOADING

 Being named a consensus All-American, the NCAA Tournament Most Outstanding Player, Big 12 Conference Player of the Year, Academic All-American of the Year, or a two-time first-team All-American.

-Given the pace of KU basketball retired jersey numbers and the rule that current gamers can wear retired jersey numbers, there is a decent threat that sometimes, inside the coming years, the University of Kansas will have to cope with having the equal jersey range retired by using one-of-a-kind gamers.
+Given the pace of KU basketball retired jersey numbers and the rule that current gamers can wear retired jersey numbers, there is a decent threat that sometimes, in the coming years, the University of Kansas will have to cope with having an equal jersey range retired by using one-of-a-kind gamers.

 Todd R. Brain